otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/week-03.2-multi-tenancy-patterns/README.md

 const payload = jwt.verify(token, process.env.JWT_SECRET!) as JwtPayload;

 req.user = payload;
-req.tenant = { id: payload.tenantId, name: "", slug: "" };
+// Populate req.tenant directly from the token payload req.tenant = { id: payload.tenantId, name: "", slug: "" };
 ```

-> When using the JWT approach, you may still want a lightweight database check to verify the tenant is still active, but this can be cached.
+> When using the JWT approach, the `resolveTenant` database middleware is no longer needed for most routes.
+You may still want a lightweight check to verify the tenant is still active, but this can be cached.

 ---